Chettinad Paruppu Urundai Kuzhambu | Spicy Stew with Lentil Balls

 • Soak the tamarind in about a cup of hot water and then squeeze the juice.
 Add one more cup of water and squeeze it out as well.

-• Prepare the rest of the ingredients and keep it ready.
+• Prepare the rest of the ingredients and keep them ready.

 • Grind ¼ cup of grated coconut and ½ teaspoon of fennel seeds into a paste and keep it aside.